Louisville, Kentucky: Sister cities

+Louisville was a sister city with Perm, Russia.
+However, this relationship was temporarily suspended by Mayor Greg Fischer in June 2022 in light of the Russian invasion of Ukraine.

 In addition, Louisville has been recognized as a "friendship city".
 The two cities have engaged in many cultural exchange programs, particularly in the fields of nursing and law, and cooperated in several private business developments, including the Frazier History Museum.

-Although not technically a sister city, Louisville has friendly and cooperative relations with Chengdu, China.
+Although not a sister city, Louisville has friendly and cooperative relations with Chengdu, China.